JachymT/a-level-cs-blog/Computer Systems/1.4/1.4.2/Notes.md

 An array in an **ordered**, **static**, of elements of a **single type**.

 ### One dimensional arrays
-1D arrays are linnear arrays, are defined as follows (in pseudocode) (yes its ugly and but important to distinguish between lists):
+1D arrays are linnear arrays, are defined as follows (in pseudocode):

 ```py
 array numbers[4]